Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 In both cases, a schema definition based on **react-jsonschema-form** must be implemented.
 This schema is used to convey the information from the consumer to the provider (`schema`) and from provider to consumer (`provision`).

 {{< alert title="Note" color="primary" >}}
-For the subscription screen, there is no `provision` schema available.
-It is a one way only: from consumer to provider.
+There is no `provision` schema available for the subscription screen.
+It is one way only, from consumer to provider.
 {{< /alert >}}

 {{< alert title="Security warning" color="warning" >}}
-Be careful on the information you are asking to your consumer as nothing is encoded at rest while transmitting from the consumer to the provider.
+Be cautious of the information you are asking your consumer to provide, as nothing is encoded at rest while transmitting from the consumer to the provider.
-Only provider has the possibility to transmit encrypted data.
+Only the provider has can transmit encrypted data.
 {{< /alert >}}

 By default when using Discovery Agents, the extra information is integrated when the agent discovers APIs based on the security type of the API (APIKey / OAuth - internal / OAuth - external).